Analysis of Circuit-based Per-Panel Diode Model of Photovoltaic Array: Conclusions

-Table \ref{tab:MPP_summary_PSC} and Table \ref{tab:MPP_summary_HS} summarize how the choice of model changes the MPPT operating point.
-For Scenario 2, we see that $\SDM{A}$ overestimates the real power output by overestimating the current output of the array.
-For Scenario 3, we see that $\SDM{A}$ overestimates the real power output by overestimating the terminal voltage of the array.

-We further analyze the simulation results of $\SDM{A}$ and $\PPDM{A}$ under a maximum power point tracking (MPPT) control scheme in partial shading and hotspot scenarios.
-The setup of the two scenarios is the same as shown in Fig. \ref{fig:top_left_corner_PSC_scheme} and Fig. \ref{fig:top_left_corner_HS_scheme}.
-For numerical comparison, we compute the percentage error between the power output of the two models during MPP by \eqref{eq:error}:
+Table \ref{tab:MPP_summary_combined} summarizes the MPPT operating point for Scenarios 2 and 3 (in Fig. \ref{fig:non_uniform_scenarios}(a) and Fig. \ref{fig:non_uniform_scenarios}(b)).
+We assume a higher-fidelity $\PPDM{}$ model is more realistic compared to $\SDM{A}$ because it preserves panel-level variations.
+We observe $\SDM{A}$ overestimates the power output by overestimating both the terminal voltage and the current of the array, with voltage being the larger contributor in percentage terms.
+For numerical comparison, we compute the percentage discrepancy between the power output of the two models during MPP by \eqref{eq:error}: